 - Read more about Verizon’s COVID-19 policy changes.

-- New Xfinity contact-free install guidelines — Xfinity is limiting in-home tech visits.
+- New Xfinity no-contact install guidelines — Xfinity is limiting in-home tech visits.
 Customers can choose from either a self-installation option or a home drop-off option, where available.
 With the home drop-off, an Xfinity technician will complete all outside work, then leave any equipment, along with installation instructions at your door.
 There is no installation charge with either install option.

 - Xfinity in-home visits: If a technician absolutely must enter the home for any reason, they will first ask if anyone in the home has been experiencing any flu-like symptoms.
 If so, the visit will be rescheduled for a later date.
 If they do enter the home, technicians have been instructed to maintain a 10-foot distance from all residents, and use masks when necessary.